jtanwk/alhambot/README.md

 https://twitter.com/mynameisa15n

 _Edit: Jan 4, 2019.
-The bot has been suspended by Twitter, and it's remarkably difficult to find out why specifically.
-My guess is that it's bad form to quote complete strangers' tweets who aren't following the bot's account.
-This project is on hold until a sustainable way forward is determined._
+The bot has been suspended by Twitter, and it's remarkably difficult to find out why.
+My guess is that it's bad form to quote complete strangers' tweets if they aren't already following the bot's account.
+This project is on hold until a sustainable way forward can be determined._

 This project is a Twitter bot that identifies and retweets tweets that match the syllable structure and stress pattern of Lin-Manuel Miranda's introductory line in the eponymous Broadway musical, *Alexander Hamilton*.